benmvp/slides/2019/reactathon/react-eco.md

 - While on the subject of mutating state...
 - By default, JavaScript arrays, objects and other collections are mutable
 - With Redux you cannot mutate the state
-- This leads to a lot of defensive copying with the spread operator
+- This leads to a lot of copying with the spread operator to generate new state
 - Making lots of copies can hurt performance at scale...

 /////